Technology-Notes/zacmanchester-kicksat-wiki/Code-Examples.md

 One more thing to point out in this example is the use of `Serial.print()` as well as `Serial.println()`.
 The difference is that `Serial.println()` prints on a new line, while `Serial.print()` continues on the same line.

 Now you can hit the upload button and launch the serial monitor just like in the previous example.
-The values you'll see are the raw readings for the magnetometer and need to be scaled to whatever particular units you want (see the data sheet).
+The values you'll see are the raw readings from the magnetometer and need to be scaled to whatever particular units you want (see the data sheet).

 ## Using the Gyroscope